ajaymathur/popular-package/readme.md

 #### `Bolt`

-It will read pattern of workspaces from bolt config in package json of the repo
+It will read pattern of workspaces from bolt config in package json of the repository

 #### `Lerna`

-It will read pattern of packages from lerna.json in repo
+It will read pattern of packages from lerna.json in repository

 ---

-***If neither lerna.json or bolt config in packages json is found packages pattern will defualt to &rarr; `[packages/*]`***
+***If neither lerna.json or bolt config in packages json is found packages pattern will default to &rarr; `[packages/*]`***